 External Platforms - listening platforms you can distribute your podcast to in order to make it available to a greater audience outside of Anchor.
 Popular external platforms include Spotify, Apple Podcasts, Stitcher.

-Impressions - an impression equates to one listen of your sponsored segment.
-Each sponsor agrees on a predetermined CPM and impressions are used to track an ad's performance
+Impressions - an impression equates to one listen of your ad segment.
+Ads have predetermined CPMs and impressions are used to track an ad's performance

 Importing your podcast - the process of bringing an RSS feed from a different/previous host to Anchor.
 All episodes and episode data can be brought over through importing.